genwebcorp/genjax/src/genjax/_src/core/interpreters/README.md

 [Original from Oryx][oryx_propagate]

-An initial style interpreter which treats a `Jaxpr` as a graph, primitives as edges, and variables as nodes - and attempts to compute using fixpoint iteration on a lifted type lattice.
+An initial style interpreter (no special `Trace` or `Tracers`) which treats a `Jaxpr` as a graph, primitives as edges, and variables as nodes - and attempts to compute using fixpoint iteration on a lifted type lattice (short: allows forward + backward propagation of abstract values).

 * (Supports **`coryx`**) A DSL for exact densities.